The Long Win: The Search for a Better Way to Succeed.

 Olympic Javelin Medallist

-A must-read for educators, business executive, policymakers, politicians.
+A must-read for educators, business executives, policymakers, politicians.

 Dame Helena Morrissey